andrew-raphael-lukasik/CacheStrings/README.md

 # CacheStrings
-Will help you fix all those UI-related wasteful allocations and GC bumps - hardly noticeable on PC but costly for mobile VR.
+Will help you fix all those UI-related wasteful allocations and GC bumps - hardly noticeable on PC but costly for mobile VR/AR/XR.

 How?
 Pre-generate all the string variants **once** and replace runtime allocations with a dictionary lookup.
 Constant cost, GC bumps are gone; problem solved.